shakana0/EcommerceAPI/README.md

 1. Clone the repository
 2. Start the local SQL database via Docker (`docker-compose up -d`)
 3. Run either API project from Visual Studio or `dotnet run`
-4. The frontend (EcommerceUI) will automatically target the selected API version
+4. The frontend (ProductCatalogUI) will target the API version based on toggle button

 ---
 ## 🧰 Tech Stack